In This Article

 - Partial Hospitalization Programs (PHPs) — Partial hospitalization programs (PHPs) are also called intensive outpatient programs (IOPs).
 Partial hospitalization programs provide similar services to inpatient programs.
 Medical services, behavioral therapy, and support groups are included.
 The main difference is in a PHP, you return home to sleep.
 Some services provide food and transportation (this varies by program).
 PHPs are suitable for new patients as well as people who have completed an inpatient program and still need intensive treatment.

 - Outpatient Programs — Outpatient treatment is less comprehensive than inpatient or PHPs.
 These programs organize your treatment around your schedule.
 They provide therapy, education, and support in a flexible environment.
 People who have a high motivation to recover and cannot leave their responsibilities at home, work, or school are ideal patients.
 Outpatient programs may be a portion of your aftercare after an inpatient or partial hospitalization program.

 - Medication-Assisted Therapy (MAT) — Some medicines can help reduce the negative side effects of detox and withdrawal.
 Others can help you reduce cravings and normalize body functions.
-Disulfiram (Antabuse), acamprosate (Campral), and naltrexone are the most common medications used to treat AUD.
+Disulfiram, acamprosate, methadone, and naltrexone are the most common medications used to treat substance use disorders.
 When combined with other evidence-based therapies (such as cognitive behavioral therapy), MAT can help prevent relapse and increase your chance of recovery.